inspr/core-legacy/docs/multibrokers.md

             }

         // Responds the Node
 	    rest.JSON(w, resp.StatusCode, resp.Body)
 	}
 }
 ```

 To receive information from these brokers the Load Balancer  serves a `readMessageHandler`, which is posted to by the broker specific sidecars when these receive a message from the broker itself.
-The read handler then parses from the request the *Channel* targeted by that operation, verifying if this *Channel* is in fact part of the *Node*'s *Boundaries*, if it is it then **deserializes** the message received, from *Avro* to *JSON*, and sends it to the *Node*'s client.
+The read handler then parses from the request the *Channel* targeted by that operation, verifying if this *Channel* is in fact part of the *Node*'s *Boundaries*, if so, it then **deserializes** the message received, from *Avro* to *JSON*, and sends it to the *Node*'s client.

 `readMessageHandler`: